 As most people know, this site has an Atom/RSS feed.
 As most people probably don't know, this site used to have a mailing list alongside it.
 I knew that asking people to use feed readers as their sole method of trying to find out what's new on this site would be like a person without limbs trying to do yoga: hard, to say the least.

-At the time, I used Buttondown to send emails and a service called Zapier to automatically create drafts to send out based on new posts.
-This solution worked, but was finicky to use and, I ultimately ended up retiring the mailing list and closing my Zapier account.
+At the time, I used Buttondown to send emails and Zapier to automate creating drafts to send out based on new posts.
+This solution worked, but was finicky to use, and I eventually retired the mailing list and closed my Zapier account.
 What possessed me to re-explore the mailing list is beyond me, but I did.

 The "Easy" Part: Writing some code#

-In less than 100 lines, we're able to get variables, the ability to send things in the first place, and have extra features like drafting OR sending emails.
-This was the "easy" part purely because it was quick to reach a first draft.
+In less than 100 lines, we're able to get variables, the ability to send things in the first place, and extra features like drafting OR sending emails.
+This was the "easy" part since it was quick to reach a first draft.

 - Renovate— a dead-simple automatic dependency updater.
 I only really need this to keep the feed parsing tool up-to-date; and:

 golangci-lint— a code linter for Golang.
 This is so we can have a general idea of where we could be going wrong before spending time on compiling.
 Some of the things it warns about may pop up with a build, but linters usually go above and beyond.

 The "Hard" Part: Justifying a mailing list again#